gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2024-02/index.md

 - `landingzone`

-- Add ability to export GuardDuty findings to S3
+- Add ability to publish GuardDuty findings to S3 and/or SNS

 - https://github.com/gruntwork-io/terraform-aws-cis-service-catalog/pull/592